-Figure 12 The time-course of model performance on "switch" trials from the Bound condition of the MSR task.
-(A) Trial-averaged time courses of MVPA evidence for the representation of direction of motion, on trials when motion was cued by priority cue 1 (red) vs. trials when color was cued by priority cue 1 (blue).
-(B) Trial-averaged time courses of the value of the baseline parameter from IEM of the same trials from panel A. Asterisks indicate TRs for which values from the two trial types differ significantly; the width of each trace represents the standard error of the mean across subjects.
+Figure 9.
+The time course of model performance on "switch" trials from the Bound condition of the MSR task.
+(A) Trial-averaged time courses of MVPA evidence for the representation of direction of motion, on trials when motion was cued by Priority Cue 1 (red) versus trials when color was cued by Priority Cue 1 (blue).
+(B) Trial-averaged time courses of the value of the baseline parameter from IEM of the same trials from A. Asterisks indicate TRs for which values from the two trial types differ significantly.
+(C) Trial-averaged time courses of the BOLD percent signal changes of the same trials from A. These BOLD time courses between the color and motion direction priority cued trials that were statistically indistinguishable from each other suggest that the MVPA and IEM baseline differences from A and B, respectively, cannot be explained by an overall difference in the univariate signal intensity level.
+Note that the time courses were temporally smoothed using cubic spline interpolation.
+The width of the time courses denotes the SEM.